-There is only one God.
+There is only one powerful God.
 He is the Lord God!
-He is the only real God.
+He is the only real and powerful God.
 All of the others are just made up.
 Gather all of the people and all of the prophets of Baal and Asherah together at Mount Carmel.
 We will have a contest to see whose god is real!”

 King Ahab did as Elijah said.
 People from all over Israel came to watch the contest.
 It didn’t really seem like a fair contest.
 Elijah was the only prophet of God there.
 There were 450 prophets of the false god, Baal, and also 400 prophets of the false god, Asherah.

-Elijah suggested that they should have a contest to prove who the real God was.
+Elijah suggested that they should have a contest to prove who the real powerful God was.
 The prophets of Baal could build an altar and Elijah could build an altar.
 Each could place an animal sacrifice on their altar and then pray to their God to light a fire for the sacrifice.
 The God who could send a fire for the sacrifice was the true God.

 The prophets of Baal agreed to the contest.
 They made their altar and then they prayed and cried out to Baal.
 But nothing happened to the sacrifice on the altar.
 They cried even louder and harder.
 But still there was no answer.

 “Maybe Baal is asleep or maybe he is busy,” said Elijah.
 Elijah knew that Baal would never cause fire to come down because Baal was not real.
 Baal was just a god that someone made up.